 The third biggest city in the United States, Chicago is home to a rich history, growing economy, and cultural diversity.
 The windy city is vibrant and bustling – with a “something for everyone” feel.
-Here’s the inside scoop on what it’s really like to call this mid-western Mecca home.
+Here’s the inside scoop on what it’s really like living in Chicago.
 (Moving to Chicago?
 Let AptAmigo find your new apartment for free!)

 - Chicago summers.
 While winter can seem to break city dwellers down, our summer is that much sweeter having made it through the cold, gray days.
 Once summer hits, every Chicagoan finds some real estate on an outdoor patio, roof-deck or on the lakefront to make the most out of these warm, balmy months.

 - Easy to commute within the city.
 Chicago Transport Authority has nearly perfected the art of public transportation.
 The train, aka the “L”, reaches every corner of the city.
 It’s reliable, mostly clean, and at $2.25 a ticket, totally affordable.